Digital Transformation

 When organizations pursue an automation initiative with a service provider like Impact, consultants will often advise targeting “low-hanging fruit”.

-Automation through solutions like robotic process automation (RPA) have become significantly more viable for small- and medium-sized businesses owing to a number of factors—primarily cost and availability.
+Automation through solutions like robotic process automation (RPA) has become significantly more viable for businesses with any size budget thanks to advancements in technology making these tools more affordable and accessible.

-Where in previous years, process automation would be considered an initiative that was out of reach for an SMB, today it is something that can be adopted, deployed, and scaled with relative ease, meaning the upsides of automation are quickly outweighing the negatives from a cost-effectiveness standpoint.
+Where in previous years, process automation would be considered an initiative that was out of reach for businesses with smaller operating budgets, today it is something that can be adopted, deployed, and scaled with relative ease, meaning the upsides of automation are quickly outweighing the negatives from a cost-effective perspective.

-Moreover, businesses all over the country are seeing the benefits of automation as a standout competitive advantage in terms of improving their efficiency and effectiveness in how they leverage data.
+Moreover, businesses all over the country are seeing the benefits of automation as a standout competitive advantage in terms of improving their efficiency and effectiveness in leveraging data.

 Because of this, businesses from all industries and disciplines find themselves in a position where automation—even to a small degree—is not just nice to have, but actually a necessity of a modern organization to be able to compete.